IBMDevConnect/techGig/readme.md

-Contains all the ASSETS used in webinar "The Art playing with Data" by IBM in Association with TechGig
+Contains all the Assets used in webinar "The Art playing with Data" by IBM in Association with TechGig

 # Public datasets: